-The longevity of RTD's Call-n-Ride service shows that even without using smartphone apps-critical to the success of today's emerging mobility services-on-demand services can provide viable service in relatively low-density communities.
-The fact that RTD has needed to adjust service to meet the specific needs of each community, however, limits the scalability of this model.
+The longevity of RTD's Call-n-Ride service shows that even without using smartphone apps-critical to the success of today's emerging mobility services-on-demand services can provide viable service

 Within the industry, TNCs currently seem best positioned to address that scalability challenge.
 To date, private on-demand transit providers operate exclusively in urban environments, but largely without subsidy (Bridj's pilot program in Kansas City being an exception).
-Even TNCs provide dramatically more efficient service in dense urban environments, however, so their ability to provide practical, costefficient suburban transportation service for more than a niche rider population remains uncertain.
+Even TNCs provide dramatically more efficient service in dense urban environments, however, so their ability to provide practical, cost-efficient suburban transportation service for more than a niche rider population remains uncertain.
 If nothing else, citizens' increasing familiarity with TNCs and on-demand transit providers may increase the public's appetite for experimenting with such services moving forward, which could improve the efficiency of suburban transit investment in the long run.